golos-blockchain/golos-classic-js/doc/README.md

 });
 ```

-**Note:** it also validates messages to correspond the following rules:
+**Note:** it also validates messages to correspond to the following rules:
-- message should be a correct JSON object, with fields corresponding to rules below;
+- message should be a correct JSON object, with fields conforming to the next rules;
 - `app` field should be a string with length from 1 to 16;
-- `version` field should be an integer, starting from 1;
+- `version` field should be an integer, beginning from 1;
 - `body` should be a string;
 - for image messages: `previewWidth` and `previewHeight` should be the integers, which are result of fitting an image to 600x300 px area.